The Ultraproducts of Quasirandom Groups: Covering Properties Imply Quasirandomness

 \begin{rem} \ \begin{en} \item Suppose $K<K'$.
 Then an element with covering number $K$ has covering number $K'$.
 In general, the (symmetric) covering property $(K,m)$ implies the (symmetric) covering property $(K',m')$ when $K'\geq K,m'\leq m$.
-A similar statement is also true for the symmetric double covering property. \item Any symmetric covering property is always weaker than the corresponding non-symmetric covering property. \item Any group with the symmetric covering property $(K,m)$ has the symmetric double covering property $[(1,\infty),(K,m)]$.
-This is easily seen by taking $g$ to be the identity, and taking $g'$ to be the element with the symmetric covering property $(K,m)$. \item By imitating the definition of the symmetric double covering property, one can in fact define the symmetric $n$-tuple covering property for groups.
-As $n$ grows larger and larger, the corresponding covering property will become weaker and weaker.
-Note that most results throughout this paper would still hold by replacing the symmetric double covering property by the symmetric $n$-tuple covering property, though for our purpose here, the symmetric double covering property is enough. \end{en} \end{rem}
+A similar statement is also true for the symmetric double covering properties. \item Any symmetric covering property is always weaker than the corresponding non-symmetric covering property. \item Any group with the symmetric covering property $(K,m)$ has the symmetric double covering property $[(1,\infty),(K,m)]$.
+This is easily seen by taking $g_1$ to be the identity, and taking $g_2$ to be the element with the symmetric covering property $(K,m)$. \item In our definition of the symmetric double covering properties, since $C(g_1)$ and $C(g_2)$ are conjugate invariant subsets of $G$, they necessarily commute, i.e., $C(g_1)C(g_2)=C(g_2)C(g_1)$.
+So the order of $(K_1,m_1)$ and $(K_2,m_2)$ does not matter. \item By imitating the definition of the symmetric double covering properties, one can in fact define the symmetric $n$-tuple covering properties for groups.
+As $n$ grows larger and larger, the corresponding covering properties will become weaker and weaker.
+Note that most results throughout this paper would still hold by replacing the symmetric double covering properties by the symmetric $n$-tuple covering properties, though for our purpose here, the symmetric double covering properties are enough. \end{en} \end{rem}

+The proof of Proposition~\ref{crit} will be the main part of this section.
+Let us first state the proposition and some corollaries.